Shutterstock 2276430531

 We see clients leveraging purchase intent data very effectively in these key ways:

-#1 More refined targeting - Focusing on those leads that have a genuine interest in the product.
+#1 Qualifying your leads - Ensuring your focus is on those leads that have a genuine interest in the product.

 #2 Creating relevant content - Ensuring published case studies, whitepapers, reports, eBooks etc. will fit the needs of future leads.

-#3 Segment and nurturing leads - Using intent knowledge to warm them up towards a purchase.
+#3 Segmenting and nurturing leads - Using intent knowledge to warm them up towards a purchase.

 To do all this, we recommend you implement a lead scoring system.